Let Go Of Cancer — Jump Into The Unknown

 As I'm not located on the West Coast of the US, I wasn't able to participate in the campaign but The IHadCancer team and Erena worked hard to find a way for me to have these sessions anyway.
 I traveled to San Francisco for the session, and as the photos were being taken, I wasn't sure how they would turn out or even if any would be worth using.
 But when Erena showed me afterward, I was surprised.
 Not surprised at her talent, as she is clearly extremely talented, but at how great the session translated into these amazing photos and how I felt as I was looking back at them.
 After having so many surgeries and needle pokes, the session with Erena made me realize that I am a beautiful, strong woman - and that was an incredible realization.
 View Bernadette's photos here.

-I loved every moment of it and am so thankful to be a part of something so amazing - I only hope that enough money gets raised so that the 10 West Coast survivors are also able to have this opportunity.
-It's truly a once in a lifetime experience that I'll never forget.
+I loved every moment of it and am so thankful to be a part of something so amazing - It's truly a once in a lifetime experience that I'll never forget.